 There is also an urban train line that stops at 16 stations and 30 different bus routes.
 And ferry travel from San Juan and Fajardo to popular areas is also possible.

-Beautiful Puerto Rico is one of the most popular destinations in the Caribbean for those seeking sun-soaked adventure and culture.
-Here are our tips for a safe and fun time.
+Beautiful Puerto Rico is one of the most popular destinations in the Caribbean, but there are a few things you should know before you go.